-The research undertaken in MEESO will include social scientific studies (surveys, interviews, focus group discussions, workshops) with human participants.
-For all research activities involving human participants, informed consent will be obtained from all participating individuals.
-Informed consent forms were created for MEESO for two cases:
+The research undertaken in MEESO include social scientific studies (surveys, interviews, focus group discussions, workshops) with human participants.
+For all research activities involving human participants, informed consent is obtained from all participating individuals.

+Informed consent forms has been created for MEESO for two cases: